Assembly Judiciary Committee goes into executive session

 ALBANY, N.Y.
-(NEWS10) – The Assembly Judiciary Committee went into executive session today to discuss the ongoing impeachment investigation into Governor Cuomo.
+(NEWS10) — The Assembly Judiciary Committee went into executive session Wednesday to discuss the ongoing impeachment investigation into Gov. Andrew Cuomo.
 The committee is working with the firm Davis Polk & Wardwell LLP to conduct its efforts.

 Calls and emails continue to pour into the hotline set up by Davis Polk.
 In total Judiciary Committee Chair Charles Lavine says the firm has spoken with attorneys for about 70 people who “may have relevant information.”